Rental Agreements

 How much can a landlord increase rent?

-The Director of Residential Tenancy has set the 2024 maximum annual allowable rent increase at 3% on all units, effective January 1, 2024.
+The Director of Residential Tenancy has set the 2025 maximum allowable rent increase at 2.3% on all rental units, effective January 1, 2025.

 Can a landlord increase the rent between tenants or if the rental unit is vacant?